Department of Cognitive, Linguistic and Psychological Sciences,

 Brown University, Providence, RI.

 I am a developmental cognitive scientist.
 My research focuses on category perception and its developmental changes.
 I am specifically interested in testing the basic mechanisms for category competition in human cognition, and whether there is developmental continuity in such mechanisms.
 I use two approaches for my research. (a) I use recent advances in machine-learning to formulate ideal learner models, and then (b) test the model predictions with infants and adults by behavioral experiments.

 In 2012, I received the "Open Graduate Education Award", with which I completed an En Route Master's Degree in Biostatistics in the Center of Statistical Science at Brown University.
 With this highly selective honor, I initiated my research in statistics, focusing on creating advanced statistical techniques in analyzing infant data.
-I am currently doing research in statistics in collaboration with Prof. Christopher Schmid.
 As a statistician, I am fluent in SAS and R programming.

-My future research direction will be focusing on the neuro-developmental, cognitive and behavioral status of highly risk infant population such as preterm infants and autistic infants.
-I will use machine-learning techniques to model their learning mechanism and then test the model predictions with empirical experiments.
+My future research direction will be focusing on the cognitive neuro-development of highly risk population such as aphasia patients, preterm infants and autistic people.
+I use machine-learning techniques to model their learning mechanism and then test the model predictions with empirical experiments.

 I am also a professional opera singer (soprano).
 Please click here for my nonacademic pages.